 - Requirements management

 - Deployment or DevOps

-- Covers over one application lifecycle management phase
+- Oversight of multiple application lifecycle management phases

-- Shows entities’ history (i.e., who changed what and when)
+- Record of entities’ history (i.e., change management—who altered what and when)

 - Maintenance and support